Neurons derived from schizophrenic patients.

 Treatment of schizophrenia almost always involves the use of antipsychotic drugs to relieve many of the symptoms, as well as supportive psychotherapy.
-Treatments are often linked to the different clinical phases of schizophrenia: acute phase, stabilizing phase, stable (or maintenance) phase and recovery phase, according the the United States Surgeon General report on mental health.
+Treatments are often linked to the different clinical phases of schizophrenia: acute phase, stabilizing phase, stable (or maintenance) phase and recovery phase, according the U.S. Surgeon General's report on mental health.

 The two most commonly prescribed drugs are olanzapine (trademarked as Zyprexa) and risperidone (Risperdal).
 However, it's hard to determine whether one particular drug is better than the other since a 2006 study in the American Journal of Psychiatry found that 33 out of 42 head-to-head comparison trials are sponsored by drug companies and 90 percent of the outcome favors the sponsor's drug.